 Comfortable, and far less rustic than I had anticipated, I made use of my room’s shower and amenities before checking out the rest of the facilities.
 Families gathered in the game room to sit before the fire, read and play games.
 Others enjoyed the sight of Mt.
 Rainier from the front porch while sipping wine.
 A pleasing absence of electronic devices was evident at the Inn, which lacks cell and Wi-Fi service for those looking to unplug.
 Trout was served for dinner, on a bed of sweet pea risotto that should not be missed.

-A well provisioned store adjacent to the Inn offered everything from touristy knick knacks, to toiletries and donut holes.
+A well-provisioned store adjacent to the Inn offered everything from touristy knick knacks, to toiletries and donut holes.
 The area is also home to the Wilderness Information Center, the Longmire Museum, and historic buildings; reminders of the settlement created by James Longmire and his family shortly before the turn of the 20th century.
-The Trail of Shadows, directly across the road, features stunning old growth stands, as well as hot pools and an historic cabin, which were part of Longmire’s Medical Springs in 1888 and 1889.
+The Trail of Shadows, directly across the road, features stunning old-growth stands, as well as hot pools and a historic cabin, which were part of Longmire’s Medical Springs in 1888 and 1889.
 The wide, mostly even path offers something for hikers of all abilities.

 My bed was a heavenly retreat after an afternoon outdoors, and I opened my windows to enjoy the mountain air, and light of the full moon.
 Only the winds in the trees and the distant sound of running water could be heard.
 Away from the low exterior lights of the Inn, the moon bathed the wilderness in a pale blue light, lending even greater enchantment to an already enchanting place.